leeprky/Slook/README.md

-## SLOOT THEME 0.1
+## SLOOT THEME 0.2
-a A Discord Theme Focused On Your Chats.
+a A Discord Theme Focused On Your Messages.

-## How To Install SLOOK V0.1
+## How To Install SLOOK V0.2

 > Head to C:\Users\[USER]\powercord\src\Powercord